akoenig-mat/merzakademieworkshop/README.md

 data-visualization that leads to a basic under- standing of machine learning and its possible use and dangers.
-• Analyse Twitter data and bulid a „Fakedetec- tor“
+• Analyse Twitter data and bulid a „Fakedetector“
-• Critical reflexion with texts by Walter Benjamin, Gilbert Simondon, Jaques Derrida and Shosha- na Zuboff
+• Critical reflexion with texts by Walter Benjamin, Gilbert Simondon, Jaques Derrida and Shoshana Zuboff

 • Please prepare a short presentation to introduce yourself and your interest in AI